auth0/auth0.js/README.md

     //use id_token to call your rest api alert('hello ' + profile.name);

-    // refresh_token is sent only if offline_mode was set to true });
+    // refresh_token is sent only if offline_access is set as a scope });
 });
 ```